 |Macroglossia ||Enlarged tonsils/adenoids, prominent tonsillar pillars |

 The high male-to-female prevalence ratio for OSAS of 2:1 is attributed to the protective effect of female sex hormones predominant in premenopausal women; the prevalence of OSAS in women triples after menopause and is reduced to premenopausal levels with hormone replacement therapy.
 Meanwhile, increased body mass index (BMI) is the major risk factor for OSAS in adults (Chap.
 12).
 There appears to be a linear relationship between BMI and OSAS severity: Each 10% increase in body weight results in a 30% increase in AHI.
 On the other hand, adenotonsillar hypertrophy is the major cause of OSAS in children.
 For patients who are not overweight or obese, certain craniofacial features (eg, retrognathia, long uvula) can predispose to OSAS.
 Increased nasal resistance from rhinitis or a deviated nasal septum can worsen airway collapse due to the greater inspiratory effort required to breathe through such nasal passages.
-Asians may be at a higher risk for OSAS due to crowding of the posterior oropharynx and ...
+Asians may be at a higher risk for OSAS due to crowding of the posterior ...